Trending Topics

 AP Photo/ Christian Monterrosa

-Committed to advancing fire service safety and resilience, four chief officers are sharing their lessons learned from leading a department through the civil unrest of 2020.
+Committed to advancing fire service safety and resilience, four chief officers are sharing their lessons learned from leading a department through incidents of civil unrest.
 Share these lessons with your company and training officers to ensure the messages reach the members on the front lines.

 Fire Chief Ralph Terrazas, LAFD: “Establish an effective situational awareness information system”